pnwmatt/webtero/README.md

 # Webtero

-> [!WARNING]
-> At this moment Mozilla is still reviewing the [app store listing for Webtero](https://addons.mozilla.org/en-US/firefox/addon/webtero/), meaning it isn't available or able to be distributed easily yet.
-If you'd like to try it out before its approved:
->
-> 1. Download `webtero-0.1.*.zip` from [Releases](https://github.com/pnwmatt/webtero/releases)
-> 2. Unzip it
-> 3. Go to Firefox Debug Extensions (Copy/paste this url: `about:debugging#/runtime/this-firefox`) and "Load a Temporary Add-on...".
-Find the directory where you unzipped webtero and choose the manifest.json to load.
-> 4. The sidebar should open and you can now authenticate into Webtero securely using OAuth.

 A Firefox extension that integrates web browsing with Zotero, enabling you to save pages, create annotations, and capture snapshots directly to your Zotero library.
+Download now via the [Mozilla Add-ons](https://addons.mozilla.org/en-US/firefox/addon/webtero/) marketplace for free.

 ![webtero](https://github.com/user-attachments/assets/02b35134-2ce9-44b2-a441-20a4b997d82c)